 The time to shift your hospital service line marketing strategy is now.

-Here are four areas that must evolve to make it happen.
+Here are four areas where your healthcare marketing plan must evolve to make it happen.

 The Shift in Planning: From Squeaky Wheels to Strategic Focus

 Before: Marketing plans were always designed around priority service lines, but often evolved haphazardly throughout the year based on bright shiny objects, physician turnover and the whims of the loudest C‑suite voices.
 While there will always be curveballs thrown to marketers throughout the year, setting priorities based on the areas of greatest impact is imperative to recover from the financial challenges of the pandemic.

 Now: As healthcare marketing matures into a data-driven discipline, the focus for service line marketing campaigns is determined by market demand and capacity forecasts, virtual care capabilities, profitability and other strategic perspectives.

 This evolution in planning from instinct to insights is elevating the role of marketing and fostering greater collaboration among clinical leaders and other stakeholders.

 The Shift in Content: From Hard Sell to Consumer-Centric